 Roller Compacted Concrete (RCC) is a relatively stiff, zero-slump concrete mixture with the consistency of damp gravel and compressive strengths greater than 4,000 psi.
 RCC can be made using local materials, aggregates or crushed recycled concrete, Portland cement and/or fly ash, and water.
+A mixing plant capable of the dry and stiff end product is a necessity.
+Some refer to these mixing plants as pugmills.
 The mixture is placed and roller compacted with the same commonly available equipment used for asphalt pavement construction.
 The process requires no forms, finishing, surface texturing, steel reinforcement, joint sawing or sealing.
 However, saw-cut joints can be easily created to offer an enhanced appearance and to help control cracking.
 RCC successfully and economically combines strength and durability with ease of construction.

 RCC takes its name from the method used to build it in the use of vibratory drum rollers for compaction.